adaapp/sqa-nov-2021-team5/README.md

 |      UX      | In charge of designing the user interfaces and ensuring a good user experience.
 Includes collaboration with DevOps to conduct pre-project UI testing via Figma. |
 |      QA      |  Making sure everything is of a high quality and adheres to our chosen SQA standard.
 Includes performing code reviews and following our code review strategy.   |

+## Pull Request Rules

+When creating a pull request on Github we will adopt some rules which will ensure that we are following the industry standard.
+After initalizing a pull request we will be forwarded to the review page, within this page it is optional to add a summary of the proposed changes, review the changes made by commits, add labels, milestones, and add assignees where necessary.
+Once we have created a pull request, we will push the commit from our topic branch and add them to the existing pull request.
+This will mean that other contributors within the project, specifically the `QA member` will review the proposed changes, add review comments, contribute to the pull request, and even add commits to the pull request.
+After the QA member and the original contributor are happy with the proposed changes, we will merge the pull request into the main branch.

 ## Programming Standards

 We will adopt React Coding Standards for the front-end of our application, this includes the following: